Tachikoma000/Simple_Calculator_Playground/README.md

 # Olympus Playground
-### Run this notebook on your browser by following the binder link provider.
+### Run this notebook on your browser by following the binder link provided.
 When using binder, all dependencies, modules and packages will be automatically created for you.

 ## What is Olympus Playground?